Current event registrations

 K. ASF Surfing America USA Championships Slots:

-2. Slot Allocation to ASF Competitors: Slots will be given to the competitors in each division with the highest point total based on their top 5 events with the exception of Surfing America Prime divisions:
+2. Slot Allocation to ASF Competitors: Slots will be given to the competitors in each division with the highest point total based on their top 5 regular season event scores (global points) plus the previous seasons ASF Championship results as long as the surfer is eligible to compete in the same division.
+The ASF Champion will receive the top slot if eligible.
+This does not apply to the Surfing America Prime divisions:

 will fill open slots in Surfing America Prime for the following season.
 Slot allotments per division into Surfing America Prime will be determined by Surfing America and posted on the website as soon as they are received.
 ASF surfers in these divisions cannot advance directly to the USA Championships.
 The only invitations to USA Championships in these divisions go to surfers in Surfing America Prime.